 Onwards and upwards on the Pas du Lac you’ll find yourself at the top of Saulire: Courchevel’s highest peak, where gnarly skiers can try Europe’s steepest black, the Grand Couloir.
 There’s plenty of gorgeous intermediate skiing here, plus the delights of people-watching from the mountain restaurants.
 The rule of thumb is that the higher the price of a beer/coffee, the more entertaining the clientele become!

+Like to ski off the beaten track?
 Read our tips on finding the best secret spots in the Three Valleys.